ptognini/nix-config/README.md

 4. > curl -sS https://raw.githubusercontent.com/andreaugustoaragao/nix-config/main/install/nixos.sh|sh
 5. answer a few questions throughout the way (destination device, login name, full Name and the root password)
 6. > reboot
-6. when rebooting, the system will automatically login as the user entered during the install step.
+7. when rebooting, the system will automatically login as the user entered during the install step.
 Don't forget to set a password
+8. after rebooting don't forget to clone this repo under projects/personal so changes can continue to be made

 ## Ideas and inspiration ##